314d Roger Adams Lab

 Small molecule biomodulators for studying and treating cancer

-Our previous research focused on mechanisms of steroid receptor action at the transcriptional and posttranscriptional levels.
-With our extensive experience in steroid hormone receptor action, it was possible to leverage these skills and develop powerful high throughput screening platforms for identifying small molecule modulators of steroid hormone receptor action.
+Our previous research focused on mechanisms of steroid receptor regulated transcription and posttranscriptional control of mRNA degradation.
+We used these skills to develop powerful high throughput screening platforms for identifying small molecule modulators of steroid hormone receptor and mRNA binding protein action.

 Estrogen and androgen receptor action in cancer

-Steroid hormones, such as estrogens, testosterone and other androgens, exert their biological activity by binding to specific receptor proteins called steroid/nuclear receptors.
-In the nucleus, these receptors regulate the expression of specific genes.
-The estrogen and androgen receptors (ER) and (AR) are unique among the ~45 nuclear receptors in that they stimulate cell proliferation.
-Estrogens, acting through the ER, are implicated in the growth and metastases of breast, ovarian, endometrial and lung cancers.
-Testosterone, acting through the AR, plays a key role in growth of both primary and recurrent prostate cancers.
-Treatment of breast and prostate cancer involves inhibiting hormone production and the use of small molecules that compete with the normal hormones for binding to the receptor.
-Over time the tumors become resistant to these therapies and growth resumes with few therapeutic options.
-An important goal of our research is to identify new small molecule inhibitors that bypass the sites targeted by current drugs and are effective against tumors that are resistant to current therapies.
-For example, the most common mechanism by which prostate cancers become resistant to the widely used drug Casodex is overproduction of AR.
-When AR levels are high Casodex acts as an androgen and stimulates tumor growth.
-Our new AR inhibitor, CPIC (Cherian, M. et al., 2012), acts in a different way than Casodex and retains the ability to block AR action when AR levels are high.
-CPIC effectively inhibits actions of AR that are resistant to both current and experimental therapeutics.
+Steroid hormones, such as estrogens, act by binding to specific receptor proteins called steroid/nuclear receptors.
+In the nucleus, these receptors regulate gene expression.
+In the cytosol, they regulate signaling pathways.
+The estrogen and androgen (testosterone) receptors (ER) and (AR) stimulate cell proliferation.
+Estrogens, acting through the ER, are implicated in the growth and metastases of breast, ovarian, endometrial and lung cancer.
+Testosterone, acting through the AR, plays a key role in prostate cancer.
+Over time tumors become resistant to current therapies targeting estrogen action, and tumor growth resumes with few therapeutic options.
+We identify and develop new small molecule inhibitors that are effective against tumors resistant to current therapies.

 For background and more details see our Web site at www.life.uiuc.edu/shapiro .
 This site is accessible through the Lab Page link and in the Department of Biochemistry Web site.